fluorine/essays/README.md

-# essays
+# Essays
-Some sarcastic essays about everything
+Some sarcastic and (hopefully) humorous essays about everything.